 Non-Employee Meals, Lodging, TravelThese charges are governed by the same rules that apply to employee travel-related expenses.
 The sponsoring department is encouraged to take advantage of State contract airfares and work with approved travel agencies, however, non-employees can make their own travel arrangements.

 Out-of-State Travel Travel other than in Colorado and that is within the 50 United States, including District of Columbia.
 Approval from the Department is always required.
-Approval is also required from the Provost's Office.
+Approval is also required from the Vice President of Administration and Finance Office.

 Personal Expenses Expenses incurred for the traveler's benefit, (e.g., magazines, dry cleaning, laundry, athletic club fees, movie rentals, other entertainment, etc) are not reimbursable.